Three Busy Debras

-Three Busy Debras is an American surreal comedy television series created, written by, and starring Sandy Honig, Alyssa Stonoha, and Mitra Jouhari.
-It premiered on Cartoon Network's late-night programming block, Adult Swim on March 30, 2020 and ended on May 23, 2022, with a total of 16 episodes over the course of two seasons.
+Three Busy Debras is a surreal comedy television series created by Sandy Honig, Alyssa Stonoha, and Mitra Jouhari.
+It premiered on Cartoon Network's late-night programming block, Adult Swim, on March 30, 2020 and ended on May 23, 2022, with a total of 16 episodes over the course of 2 seasons.

 Premise

 Three Busy Debras follows "the surreal day-to-day lives of three deranged housewives, all named Debra, in their affluent suburban town of Lemoncurd."